 Culinary Arts 2 2 Credits Gr.
-11, 12 Course: 5341-5347

-Students study kitchen design and layout, food costs, inventory management and cost controls.
+11, 12 Course: 5341-5347 Students study kitchen design and layout, food costs, inventory management a nd cost controls.
 They learn how to plan for and serve at banquets.
-They receive assistance during the year in making postsecondary plans and/or obtaining employment in the food service industry.
-This assistance will continue after graduation if needed.
+They receive assistance during the year in n making postsed condary plans and/or c btaining employment in the food service industry.
+This assistance will continue after gr aduation if need ded.

 Note: Meets Math Experience requirement.
-College credit may be available.
 Students are also required to pass the Serve Safe exam.
 Fees for this course cover the purchase of chef coats, pants, aprons and a hat and total approximately \$120.00.
 Non-slip shoes are also required.
 Students who have a financial hardship should contact their guidance counselor so that assistance can be provided.
 Course is offered at Nashua High North.
 South students must travel.